AustinClojure/track1-chatter/Pages/5-build-page.md

   (route/not-found "Not Found"))
 ```

-`generate-message-view` is a function that takes no arguments.
+`page-index` is a function that takes no arguments (for now!).
 It calls a hiccup function `page/html5` to generate html from a vector representing the `head` sections and a vector representing the `body` elements of the html.

 Save `handler.clj`, and refresh the browser to make sure our page still works.
 From the outside, we shouldn't see a change.
 The page should still display "Our Chat App" and the html should be identical.
 Now, let's double check our git status: